RosettaCommons/documentation/development_documentation/tutorials/How-to-use-pointers-correctly.md

 ##How to correctly use owning and access pointers

-The following guide summarizes how to correctly use [[owning pointers]] and [[acess pointers]].
+The following guide summarizes how to correctly use [[owning pointers]] and [[access pointers]].
 With the transition to the boost:: / std:: pointer classes, these rules must be followed to avoid compilation errors or run-time crashes (double free).

 Note: